MicrosoftDocs/office-developer-client-docs/docs/visio/row-element-hyperlink-sectionvisio-xml.md

 localization_priority: Normal
 ms.assetid: f87cd7a4-b9de-5fb1-20ec-90759c966bd9
-description: "Contains elements for creating multiple jumps between a shape or drawing page and another drawing page, another file, or a Web site."
+description: "Contains elements for creating multiple jumps between a shape or drawing page and another drawing page, another file, or a website."
 ---

 # Row element (Hyperlink Section) ('Visio XML')

-Contains elements for creating multiple jumps between a shape or drawing page and another drawing page, another file, or a Web site.
+Contains elements for creating multiple jumps between a shape or drawing page and another drawing page, another file, or a website.

 ## Element information